npmitchell/dynamicAtlas/README.md

 - Open MATLAB, and set the variable ‘atlasPath’  to the path where the unzipped data is located, as described in the Demo Script provided in GitHub repository: “demo_dynamicAtlas_functionality.m”.

 ## Demo
-The demo is provided in GitHub repository —“demo_dynamicAtlas_functionality.m” and as part of the Supplementary Information.
+A demo script is provided in GitHub repository as “demo_dynamicAtlas_functionality.m”, and also included as part of the Supplementary Information.
+This script is the basis of the walkthrough included in the Matlab tutorial, as part of the Supplementary Information.
 Demo run time on the demo dataset should be less than 1 hour on a standard computer.

 ## Citing
 N. P. Mitchell*, M. F. Levebvre*, V. Jain-Sharma*, N. Claussen, M. K. Raich, H. J. Gustafson, A. R. Bausch, S. J. Streichan.
 “Morphodynamic atlas of Drosophila development.” bioRxiv 10.1101/2022.05.26.493584 (2022).